odinuv/web/en/apv/slides/html/slides.md

 <section markdown='1'>
 ## HTML Header
-- `head` element may contain:
+- a `head` element may contain:
     - `title` -- set page title (required),
     - `meta` -- set page **metadata**, at least encoding:
         - `<meta charset='utf-8' />` (almost required)
-    - `style` -- CSS styles in page,
+    - `style` -- CSS styles in the page,
-    - `link` -- definition of related files (external style, fonts, etc.),
+    - `link` -- a definition of related files (external style, fonts, etc.),
-    - `script` -- JavaScript code or link to JavaScript code.
+    - `script` -- a JavaScript code or a link to a JavaScript code.

 </section>

 <section markdown='1'>
 ## HTML × XHTML × XML
-- XML (Extensible Markup Language) -- generic language for data description.
+- XML (Extensible Markup Language) -- a generic language for data description.
 - Looks similar to HTML -- the same ancestor (SGML):
     - contains elements, attributes, entities,
     - does not define interpretation or rendering of data.
 - Simplified rules:
     - required header: `<?xml version="1.0"?>`,
-    - tag name is lower-case, end tag is required
+    - a tag name is lower-case, the end tag is required
-    - attribute value must be in quotes, a value is required,
+    - an attribute value must be in quotes, a value is required,
-    - empty tag may be shortened to `<element />`,
+    - an empty tag may be shortened to `<element />`,
-- **XML Application** is an interpretation of the XML document (not a program).
+- An **XML Application** is an interpretation of the XML document (not a program).

 </section>